Part III – IP

 NBP

-User Datagram Protocol – unreliable connection-less protocol that has less overhead than TCP.
+Datagram Protocol – unreliable connection-less protocol that has less

-Name Binding Protocol – AppleTalk protocol that matches logical device names to address.
+Binding Protocol – AppleTalk protocol that matches logical device names to

 Internet